Learning Lesson: Salt 'n Lighter

 - Add 35 grams of salt to one beaker and 290 grams of salt to a second beaker (½ ounce of salt to one quart jar and 4½ ounces of salt to a second jar).

-- Ask the students to speculate in which water solution will the eggs float.
+- Ask the students to speculate in which water solution, if any, will the eggs float.

 - Place an egg in each solution and observed which egg floats.